mossbanay/Psychology-3-4/Questions/Chapter9.md

 #### Explain the difference between context dependent and state dependent retrieval cues with reference to an example

-State dependent cues rely on the context or external environmental of the learner being the same during retrieval as it was during learning whereas context dependent cues rely on the state or internal environment of the learner being the same during retrieval as it was during learning.
-An example of context dependent cues is walking down the street where you first met a partner.
-An example of state dependent cues is being under the influence of alcohol and remembering the first time you got drunk.
+State dependent cues rely on the context or internal environmental of the learner being the same during retrieval as it was during learning whereas context dependent cues rely on the state or external environment of the learner being the same during retrieval as it was during learning.
+An example of a context dependent cue is walking down the street where you first met a partner.
+An example of a state dependent cue is being under the influence of alcohol and remembering the first time you got drunk.

 #### Give an example of an everyday life situation involving both context and state dependent cues